 The Five Elements of Kaizen

-The Kaizen approach consists of five elements:
+Kaizen consists of five founding elements:

-Teamwork is the first element.
 All employees should work collaboratively to achieve one end goal: continuously improve internal business processes.
 To clarify, all employees includes anyone from corporate to frontline employees.

-Personal discipline is the second element.
 Self-disciplined employees are a more valuable and contributing member to their workforce.
 Therefore, Kaizen insists that all employees must increase their self-discipline in all aspects related to their work.
 For example, time management, the quality of their work performance, spending of material and financial resources, etc.

-Improve morale is the third element.
 A company may or may not succeed in implementing changes within their workforce.
 Despite this, all employees should aim to maintain high morale.
 This means that all employees should strive to increase their confidence and enthusiasm.
 To help encourage this, senior employees should offer motivational tools.
 For instance, pleasant working conditions, incentives and rewards, and competitive salary and benefits.

-Quality circles is the fourth element and it is one of the fundamental elements of Kaizen.
-Therefore, it is important to arrange circles that are of quality and that include employees from different levels of the company.
+It is important to arrange circles that are of quality and that include employees from different levels of the company.
 Quality circles refers to a group of employees that often get together to discuss and create solutions for improving internal business processes.
 In these circles, employees have the opportunity to share their ideas and thoughts, knowledge and expertise, technology, and other useful resources.
 As a result, the collaboration and cooperation within these quality circles will enable employees to measure the effectiveness of their performance.
 Consequently, this will enable them to further improve.

-Suggestions for Improvement
+5. Suggestions for Improvement

-Suggestions for improvement is the fifth and final element.
 All employees should be given the freedom to offer their ideas and suggestions for improving operational processes.
 Furthermore, if doable, submitted ideas and suggestions must be taken into account and must be acted upon.
 In other words, if there is enough time, money, and resources, the idea/suggestion should be implemented.